jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

     ):
         """
-        If the request is from a specific site, and the current user is authenticated, don't show links to some custom URLs
+        If the request is from a specific site, and the current user is authenticated, don't show links to some custom URLs.
+        NOTE: MUST ALWAYS RETURN A QUERYSET
         """
         if(
             request.site.hostname.startswith('intranet.') and